SolderedElectronics/Inkplate-documentation/source/micropython.rst

 * **Arguments and return value**:
     | **cls** - Instance

-    |Returns nothing.
+    | Returns nothing.

 * **Description**:
     | _gen_wave generates the waveform table.
 The table consists of N phases or steps during
     | each of which the entire display gets written.
 The array in each phase gets indexed with
     | a nibble of data and contains the 32-bits that need to be pushed into the gpio port.
-    | The waveform used here was adapted from the e-Radionica Inkplate-6-Arduino-library
+    | The waveform used here was adapted from the Soldered Inkplate-6-Arduino-library
     | by taking colors 0 (black), 3, 5, and 7 (white) from "waveform3Bit[8][7]".